colinwren/grunt-ghost/README.md

     // CasperJS test command options
     options: {
+        // Allows you to pass variables to casper that can be accesed in files,
+        // for example, if you used the following args object then
+        // casper.cli.get('username') would return 'colin'
+        args: {
+          username: 'colin'
+        },
         // Exports results of test to a xUnit XML file
         xunit: 'xunit/userSuite.xml',
         // Outputs additional log messages